 I will be structuring this course using Canvas modules.
-Each week you will grapple with open-source core materials such as synthesized lecture content, peer-reviewed journal articles, blogs, TedTalks, podcasts, and other online resources.
-The course includes three modules covering various topics related to instructional design outlined below:
+Each week you will grapple with opensource core materials such as peer-reviewed journal articles, blogs, TedTalks, podcasts, and other online resources.
+The course includes three modules covering that critically examine STEM, STEM education, STEM identity and functions of power in the three modules below.